 42. Treating a Cell Phone as a Lifeline

 Though mobiles can save your bacon, they can also encourage risk-taking.
 So drop it in a zip-top bag and forget you have it until an emergency.
 For best reception, head to high ground and hold the phone away from your body, which can block the signal.
 If you get a signal, return to the same spot for calls; your phone will remember the tower locations.
 Save battery life by texting, and keeping it turned off and warm; for smartphones, also dim the screen and disable syncs and apps.

 For weekend hikes, a wallet-size kit—that you know how to use—suffices, while a toiletry bag-size pouch works for longer trips or larger groups.
 To downsize, replace supplies you can improvise (like triangular bandages) with essentials like more adhesive bandages, duct tape, ibuprofen, moleskin, sterile gauze pads, antibiotic ointment, antihistamines, antidiarrheal medication, tweezers, safety pins, hand sanitizer, and sugar.

-Don’t touch a match to the tick’s butt, like the old wives’ tale suggests.
+Don’t touch a match to the tick’s butt, like the old myth suggests.
 That burns the body while leaving the head embedded (and putting you at risk for a burn).
 Rather, use tweezers flush against the skin, and grasp the bugger perpendicular to the long-axis of its body, then gently pull straight out.

 Plain noodles do not a dinner make.
 Break out of your rut by adding tasty items like dried fruits and veggies; precooked packets of chicken or fish; cheese (hard ones last a week); nuts; tomato paste tubes; and packets of spices (Italian, Mexican, Asian).
 Here are three ideas: